-Welcome to the Office for Student Success!
+Welcome to the Taylor Family Center for Student Success!

 Each day, we work with students, staff, and faculty partners to foster a full and fulfilling, engaging and enriching WashU student experience.

 Alanis Named TFCSS Interim Executive Director

 Common ways to connect with the Center for Student Success:

 In every program and project we take on, the following foundational pillars guide us:

 We work to ensure that the full WashU experience is available to all students, regardless of background.

 It is fundamental to both our office’s mission, as well as that of the University, to realize our commitment that students have access to an equitable college experience, which happens through proactive programming efforts, as well as oversight and analysis of the current cultural landscape.